 It is likely that you will have a legal duty to remain at the scene of the accident if you are a hit and run victim.
 Do not go after the car, as you may end up causing another accident, or worsen your injuries.
 This applies as well even if you are not seriously injured.

 Call 911 and report the incident.
-Tell them about your location as well as your current state, as paramedics may be needed to attend to your injuries.
+Tell them your location as well as if you suffered any injuries, as paramedics may be needed to attend to your injuries.

 Identify the driver who hit you